 We stimulate both aerobic and anaerobic degradation processes.
 Biological techniques can be a suitable and affordable alternative, especially in plume areas or as a biological barrier.

 We carry out the design and monitoring of the degradation processes ourselves.
-In some cases, only monitoring the degradation process may suffice.
-We use the following techniques to tackle biological contamination:
+In some cases, only monitoring of the biological degradation process is sufficient as an approach.
+But often stimulation of the degradation process is needed.
+In those situations we use the following techniques for decontamination:

 - Bioventing the unsaturated zone

 - Air-sparging the saturated zone

 - Shock load injections (one-off injections of nutrients)

 - Continuous injections via extraction and infiltration of groundwater with nutrients

 Depending on the location-specific situation, we select our nutrients, compressed air, oxygen-releasing salts or nutrients.
 Very frequently, we also inject a a slow-release, soy-based, electron donor developed by our R&D department.
 We call this product ‘ENNA’.